 Beer and liquor should be reduced in particular.

-- However: “The overall health benefits of sensible moderate drinking (1–2 drinks/day for men and 1 drink/day for women) likely outweigh the risks, as more than 60 prospective studies have consistently indicated that moderate alcoholic consumption is associated with a 25–40% reduced risk for CHD.
+However: “The overall health benefits of sensible moderate drinking (1–2 drinks/day for men and 1 drink/day for women) likely outweigh the risks, as more than 60 prospective studies have consistently indicated that moderate alcoholic consumption is associated with a 25–40% reduced risk for CHD.
 (Choi, 2010).”

 6. Limit Intake of Sugar-Sweetened Beverages:

-Fructose in these drinks increases risk of gout and elevates uric acid levels.
+Fructose in these drinks increases the risk of gout and elevates uric acid levels.
 Fructose intake is also linked to weight gain, obesity, and insulin resistance.

-Allow coffee drinking if you’re already a drinking coffee.
+Allow coffee drinking if you’re already drinking coffee.
 Coffee consumption in moderation has been associated with a lower risk of gout, Parkinson’s disease, kidney stones, gallstones, and type II diabetes.

-- However, intermittent use of coffee or new use of large amounts of coffee could potentially trigger gout.
+• However, intermittent use of coffee or new use of large amounts of coffee could potentially trigger gout.

 7. Vitamin C Supplementation -